Specialised Pelvic & Sexual Health Therapy

 Back in your body.
 Back in your pleasure.

-I support people living with health conditions, chronic illness and injury to reclaim their sexual health, function, expression and connection with their body.
+I support people living with disability, health conditions, chronic illness and injury to reclaim their sexual health, function, expression and connection with their body.

 I proudly welcome and celebrate people of all genders, sexualities, cultures, backgrounds, abilities, and relationship dynamics.